 - Multiple sclerosis

 - Chronic pain

-Chronic pain is the most common medical condition used to qualify for a medical marijuana card.
+Chronic nonmalignant pain is the most common medical condition used to qualify for a medical marijuana card.
 A person who falsely represents their symptoms to be eligible for medical marijuana faces a misdemeanor charge.

 Can You Get a Medical Marijuana Card Under 18 in Florida?

 Yes, you can get a medical marijuana card under 18 in Florida.
-However, the minor must meet qualifications based on severe medical illness.
+However, the minor must meet qualifications based on a severe medical illness.
 Any minor seeking a medical marijuana card in Florida must have approval from two physicians who are qualified to evaluate a patient and approve them for marijuana use.
-The minor’s parents must consent to the child having a medical marijuana card.
+The minor’s parents must also consent to the child having a medical marijuana card.

 What Are the Penalties for Marijuana Possession in Florida?

-- The marijuana wasn’t in your possession
+- The more marijuana found in your possession, the greater the penalty.

 No, driving after smoking marijuana is not legal in Florida.
 Even if you have a medical marijuana card, it’s illegal to drive under the influence of marijuana in Florida.
-If you drive after smoking cannabis, you may face criminal drunk driving charges just as if you were over the legal limit for alcohol.
+If you drive after smoking or consuming cannabis, you may face criminal drunk driving charges just as if you were over the legal limit for alcohol.
 If you cause an accident, you may be financially responsible to the victim for their injuries.